hyperdriveguy/deseret-crystal-old/README.md

 ---------

 This project adds a tool, called `tools/unusedsymbols.py`, to scan the built object files for symbols and find unused ones.
 This tool requires `python3` to run, and is most conveniently used through `tools/unusedsymbols.sh`, a wrapper that takes care of (re)building the objects properly, filtering and saving the output.
 It is adviseable to run `tools/unusedsymbols.sh` and removing (or ignoring) any unused symbols before commiting.

+This project is kept up-to-date with all new upstream pokecrystal changes.
+It is merged with it every once when I feel like it, usually a month or two, or when "big" changes happen.
+I always make sure the output ROM stays the same before and after the merge.
+This makes it easy to check if you messed up anything when you merge it with your downstream hack (by comparing your ROM pre-perge and post-merge).
+As such, the recommended merge process for each new merge commit is as follows:
+* Merge the last commit before the merge commit
+* Build the ROM and back it up
+* Merge the merge commit
+* Compare the ROM with your previous ROM, fix what doesn't match.
+* Merge up to master, as I usually do a "Post-merge fixes" commit that _may_ alter the contents of the ROM.

+The exact commit hashes for these can be found more easily by pressing the "compare" button on the github page, below the green "clone and download" button.
+I hope this helps keep your hack up-to-date.
+It definitely helps with mine.